HL7/fhir-subscription-backport-ig/input/pagecontent/notifications.md

 One presented use case is centered around a referral workflow.
 The scenario is that some facility (A) is sending a referral to another facility (B) for some sort of patient service.
 While Facility A knows the information that Facility B needs, Facility A does not know *when* Facility B will be performing services.
 If there is a time gap (e.g., services at Facility B are running six months out), it is better for Facility B to resolve information at the time of service instead of at the time of referral.
 In Subscription terms, Facility B is the **Client** and Facility A is the **Server**; the **notification** sent when the referral is recorded carries the related query that Facility B will execute as the subsequent pull close to the time of service.

+This use case does not depend on any special expiry behavior.
+Nothing in the standard notification workflow places a time limit on how long a notification remains actionable, and a client  is free to defer its follow-up query for as long as the referenced data remains retrievable.
+What sets Time Shifted Services apart is therefore not a different mechanism, but the deliberately long and variable delay between the notification and the pull.
+Because that gap can be months, resolving the data inline at notification time (for example, as a `full-resource` payload) risks delivering information that is stale by the time it is used; carrying a query instead lets Facility B fetch current data at the moment of service.

 <figure>
   {% include time-shifted-services.svg %}
   <figcaption>Workflow for referral service with a significant time delay</figcaption>